BYUCS235/TemplatesMap/README.md

     T get () {return element;}
 };
 ```
 Notice that here, we have a single template class "T" that will be substituted with the type when we declare a variable of this class.
-For example, in the following declaration, T would be a "string".
+For example, in the following declaration, T would be a "string"
 ```c++
 HashMap<string> stringMap;
 ```